Selecting and Handling Reagents and Chemicals of Laboratory

 7. Follow local regulations concerning the disposal of surplus reagents and solutions.

-Cleaning and marking of Laboratory wares
+Cleaning and Making of Laboratory wares

 Cleaning and marking of Laboratory ware